 Learn about Best practices for maximizing retention of approved animal indicators

-Provide your feedback about approved animal indicators using the Tag Quality Control Form
+Provide your feedback about approved animal indicators using the Approved Indicator Quality Control Form (Producer)_fillable

 SPECIAL NOTE: New regulations and communication will see a shift in language from the use of “Approved Canadian Cattle Identification Agency Radio Frequency Identification Tags” to the use of “Approved Canadian Cattle Identification Agency Animal Indicators” or “Animal Indicators”.
 This change addresses animal identification devices that have alternative designs that may or may not include radio frequency identification (RFID) technology.

 SAMPLE USAGE: A livestock operator must apply an approved animal indicator to an animal prior to the animal leaving its farm of origin or the premises where it is located.